ncatlab/nlab-content/pages/2/6/8/3/3862/content.md

 One can now look at operators $T:E\to F$ where $E,F$ are vector bundles of rank $n$ and the induced operators $\Lambda^n T : \Lambda^n E\to \Lambda^n F$ which can be considered as elements $det T\in (\Lambda^n E)^*\otimes\Lambda^n F$.

-Even more important is the case of when $X$ is replaced by an appropriate [[moduli space of connection]], instantons, holomorphic structures or some other objects related to Fredholm operators for which the determinants can be defined.
+Even more important is the case of when $X$ is replaced by an appropriate [[moduli space of connections]], instantons, holomorphic structures or some other objects related to Fredholm operators for which the determinants can be defined.

 ## Examples